royalvald/AES-Cry-Decry-Csharp/README.md

-# Testing
-Just for some test
+# AES Cryption and Decryption in File's decryption with language for C#